 Jim Rooney & Friends in the Crane Bar, Galway with Kathleen Loughnane, Moya Cannon, Arty McGlynn, Nollaig Casey, Mary Staunton and Mary Shannon

-Moya Cannon is an Irish poet with five published collections, the most recent being Keats Lives (Carcanet Press, Manchester).
+Moya Cannon is an Irish poet with six published collections, the most recent being Donegal Tarantella (Carcanet Press, Manchester).
 The mountains, the sea and our primal and enduring responses to the beauty of the endangered earth are the inspiration for many of her poems.
 Archaeology and geology figure too as gateways to deeper understanding of our mysterious relationship with the natural world and our past.

 Music, particularly traditional Irish music, has always been a deep interest and is a constant theme.
 She has given many readings with musicians and singers, among them the harper Kathleen Loughnane, the traditional singers Maıghréad and Tríona Ní Dhomhnaıll and the RTE Con Tempo String Quartet.

-Her latest publications are Keats Lives, (Carcanet Press, Manchester, 2015), and Aves de Invierno, bi-lingual selected poems Spanish/English, translations by Jorge Fondebrider, (Editorial Pre-Textos, Valencia, 2016).
+Her latest book, Donegal Tarantella (Carcanet Press, Manchester, 2019) has just been published.
+Aves de Invierno is a selection of poems in English and Spanish, translated by Jorge Fondebrider, (Editorial Pre-Textos, Valencia, 2016).

 A Limited edition art book, Winter Birds was published by Traffic Street Press, 2005, in association with the University of St. Thomas, St. Paul, Minnesota.